whitneyburton/portfolios/students/1508/emily_dowdle/20151002-emily_dowdle-m1.markdown

 ### Giving Feedback

+Amber Crawford: "Working with Amber has been an absolute joy.
+She's sharp as a tack and just about as friendly as they come.
+Whether we paired on a problem or divided work and  came back together to discuss it, Amber was always open to new ideas and taking tangents to experiment with various solutions.
+Even during stressful moments, she takes time to answer others' questions.
+I really can't speak more highly of her and I'd welcome the opportunity to work with her again."

 Jill Donohue: "Jill is an excellent communicator whose strength is knowing how to diplomatically convey difficult topics.
 I believe Jill has the potential to be an excellent developer.
 Her greatest challenge is her own self-doubt.
 If she devoted the energy she spends doubting her abilities to programming, she would quickly outpace many of the students around her.
 Jill cares deeply about her peers and works tirelessly to help those around her work through challenges, allowing them to achieve more than they would have alone.
 I struggle to think and speak at the same time — especially about programming — and in the week we worked together, Jill never rushed or interrupted me.
 I am a better developer because I have worked with her."

 Aaron Careaga: "Pair programming with Aaron lacked many of the roadblocks I’ve experienced with other pairs.
 We decided to take five minutes to individually experiment with ideas in IRB and then came together to recursively create a custom method equal to .flatten.
 Aaron’s positive attitude made him a joy to work with and his logical insights filled the gaps in my own thinking, allowing us to efficiently develop a solution."

 ### Being a Community Member

+"Pairing with Emily on the Headcount project has been one of my most successful pairing experiences at Turing so far. **She is collaborative, capable and just plain easy to work with.** You can tell that she is really driven to excel here while also prioritizing a work-life balance that I have found incredibly impressive. **I looked to her throughout the project as a barometer for our progress and success because she never loses her cool or curiosity for the code.** Even when struggling with sections, we managed to keep everything in perspective and actually have some fun with this project!
+Emily is already an excellent Ruby developer and I hope to work with her again as we move into the coming modules." --Amber Crawford

 “**Emily’s greatest strength is her ability to come across problems and attack them until she finds a solution.** I was astonished by her ability to persevere even during the most frustrating parts of Enigma.
 She eloquently writes code and translates this skill into her project design seamlessly.
 The only time I ever witnessed her stumble was explaining her code to me as she was used to fluidly incorporating it into her file. **Wonderful person to work with who cares not only for the project, but also for her partner’s well-being.**" --Jill Donohue